Long-Term Antibiotics for Chronic UTIs: A Comprehensive Guide

-If you’re taking antibiotics, you should know what they are and how they work.
-And you have the right to ask your doctor for more information before taking them.
+When prescribed antibiotics, it is essential to understand what they are and how they work.
+You have the right to ask your doctor for more information before taking them.

 Antibiotics are medications used to fight infections caused by bacteria.
-They treat infections by killing and/or decreasing the growth of bacteria.
-They attack the wall or coating surrounding the bacteria and interfere with bacteria reproduction.
+They treat infections by killing bacteria or inhibiting their growth.
+They attack the wall or coating surrounding the bacteria and interfere with bacterial reproduction.

-If you’re diagnosed with a UTI, most doctors will prescribe antibiotics for 3-5 days, during which time it is assumed that they will kill all the bacteria in your bladder.
-This is no longer the case.
+Typically, doctors prescribe antibiotics for 3-5 days to treat UTIs, assuming they will eradicate all the bacteria in the bladder.
+However, this is no longer always the case.

-Approximately 40% of all women treated with antibiotics for a UTI will be back in the doctor’s office again within a month with another infection.
-This is due to the “antibiotics resistance crisis” which is well documented by the CDC and is due to several factors:
+Approximately 40% of women treated with antibiotics for a UTI return to the doctor within a month with another infection.
+This issue is linked to the “antibiotic resistance crisis,” which is well-documented by the CDC.
+The factors contributing to this crisis include:

-• bacterial evolution which has allowed them to evade antibiotics by hiding in slimy sacs called biofilms and mutating there, causing continuous infections; and
+• Bacterial evolution, allowing bacteria to evade antibiotics by hiding in biofilms and mutating, causing continuous infections

-Fact – The Antibiotics Crisis Is Only Getting Worse For UTI Sufferers
+Fact: The Antibiotics Crisis Is Worsening for UTI Sufferers

 In a Kaiser Health News article published in August 2022 contained this warning: “Forget COVID-19, monkeypox and other viruses for the moment and consider another threat troubling infectious disease specialists: common urinary tract infections, or UTIs, that lead to emergency room visits and even hospitalizations because of the failure of oral antibiotics.”